nikosts2016/ConvAI-bot/README.md

 Wikipedia article).
 The conversation is enabled by a set of skills, including chit-chat, topics detection, text summarization, question answering and question generation.
 The system has been trained in a supervised fashion to select an appropriate skill for generating a response.
-Furthermore, we have developed an overall dialog quality scorer and next utterance scorer to correct agent's policy.
-Our bot is implemented with open source software and open data; it is self-hosted, and employs a supervised dialog manager with a linear hierarchy.
+Furthermore, it has been developed an overall dialog quality scorer and next utterance scorer to correct agent's policy.
+This bot is implemented with open source software and open data; it is self-hosted, and employs a supervised dialog manager with a linear hierarchy.
 The latter allows a researcher to focus on skill implementation rather than finite state machine development.